GET INSIGHTS INTO HUMAN BEHAVIOR

 As a psychology major, you may choose to focus your studies on general psychology, clinical/counseling or behavioral neuroscience.
 Each course of study combines rigorous coursework with extensive research experience.
 You’ll work side-by-side with professors in the lab designing and conducting experiments.
 You’ll develop essential skills in leadership, teamwork, communication and critical thinking.

 Large institutions just can’t provide the individualized attention and opportunity you’ll find here.
 Our psychology majors assist professors with grant-funded research and co-author papers for professional journals.
-They study abroad and intern at social and mental health institutions.
+They study abroad and intern with school psychologists at social and mental health institutions.
 They work with national datasets, lead student organizations, and present their research at regional and national conferences.

 Here, you won’t get lost in the crowd.
 You’ll be part of a close-knit family.
 You’ll enjoy small class sizes and amazing friendships.
 Our dedicated professors will get to know you.
 They will support you in your coursework, research, internships, and post-graduate or career preparations.
 They will become personally invested in your success and open doors for you.